seanreed1111/sql-recipes/recipes.md

 | The Mona Lisa | MI    |
 | Les Deux Soeurs   | NE    |
 +-------------------+-------+
-If you want to see the full state names rather than abbreviations, exploit the one-to-one relationship that exists between the two that is enumerated in the states table.
+If you want to see the full state names rather than abbreviations, exploit the one-to-one relationship that exists BETWEEN the two that is enumerated in the states table.
 Join that table to the painting table as follows, using the abbreviation values that are com- mon to the two tables:
 SELECT painting.title, states.name AS state
 FROM painting INNER JOIN states ON painting.state = states.abbrev
 ORDER BY state;